We decided to fly to Lisbon on a whim.

 Fortunately, the owner of our Airbnb apartment knew the owners of this apartment, and also knew that they happened to be travel bloggers, too.
 That was our in!
 We wrote a kickass pitch to convince the owners we would be the best possible candidates and was thrilled when they chose us.

-A few days later, we signed our lease and collected our keys.
+A few days later, we collected our keys.

 We had an apartment in Lisbon!